iwa-dev/ICA/readme.md

 While the styles are just CSS, the Angular components require certain include/load order, and sometimes depend on each other.

-The most important thing, however, is to always include/load the IAC.js before anything else, as that creates the "IAC" Angular module the other files refer to.
+The most important thing, however, is to always include/load the ICA.js before anything else, as that creates the "ICA" Angular module the other files refer to.

-To use, include the "IAC" as a dependency in your app's module definition, like:
+To use, include the "ICA" as a dependency in your app's module definition, like:

-`angular.module('myAngularApp', ['ngAnimate', 'ngCookies', 'ngTouch', 'ngSanitize', 'ngMessages', 'ngAria', 'ngResource', 'ngRoute','IAC']);
+`angular.module('myAngularApp', ['ngAnimate', 'ngCookies', 'ngTouch', 'ngSanitize', 'ngMessages', 'ngAria', 'ngResource', 'ngRoute','ICA']);
 `

-(just use whatever angular modules you actually need, the point of the example is the IAC in the mix)
+(just use whatever angular modules you actually need, the point of the example is the ICA in the mix)